Training¶

 Operator learning is about learning mappings between infinite dimensional spaces.
 To work with infinite-dimensional objects numerically, we have to discretize the input and output function somehow.
 In continuiti, this is done by point-wise evaluation.

-Discretized functions can be collected in an OperatorDataset
+Discretized functions can be collected in an OperatorDataset for

 operator learning.

-is a container of discretizations of input-output functions.
+The OperatorDataset is a container of discretizations of input-output functions.

-) of tensors, where every sample consists of
+It contains tuples (x, u, y, v) of tensors, where every sample consists of

 - the sensor positions

-, - the values
+x, - the values

-of the input function at the sensor positions, - the evaluation points
+uof the input function at the sensor positions, - the evaluation points

-, and - the values
+y, and - the values

-of the output functions at the evaluation points.
+vof the output functions at the evaluation points.

-If we already have a FunctionSet
+If we already have a FunctionSet, we can use the FunctionOperatorDataset to

 Split data set into training, validation and test set.